epimorphics/elda/docs/E1.3.0-SNAPSHOT/velocity.md

 ### Velocity properties

 Velocity uses a set of [configuration properties](http://velocity.apache.org/engine/releases/velocity-1.5/developer-guide.html#velocity_configuration_keys_and_values) to control aspects of its internal behaviour.
-By default, we leave all of these properties with their default values, execpt that `file.resource.loader.path` is set to the path given by `_velocityRoot`.
+By default, we leave all of these properties with their default values, execpt that `file.resource.loader.path` is set to the path given by `_velocityPath`.
 However, the renderer will look for a `velocity.properties` file in the loader path, so you can override any of the default Velocity configuration properties by creating a `velocity.properties` file with appropriate keys and values.
 For example:

 {% highlight properties linenos %}
 input.encoding = UTF-8